libremesh/lime-build/README.md

 Branches in _lime-build_
 ------------------------

-The idea behind _lime-build_ is to use one branch per each [lime-packages](/libre-mesh/lime-packages) branch.
+The idea behind _lime-build_ is to use one branch per each [lime-packages](/libremesh/lime-packages) branch.
 So to compile the lime-packages branch "develop" the lime-build branch develop must be used (same for releases).

 The default branch is always the last stable release.
-If you need to compile another branch of Libre-Mesh ([list](https://github.com/libre-mesh/lime-build/branches) of the existing branches) you can easy change it using git.
+If you need to compile another branch of LibreMesh ([list](https://github.com/libremesh/lime-build/branches) of the existing branches) you can easy change it using git.
 To list the available branches:

     git branch -a